RIDGECUT: Learning Graph Partitioning with Rings and Wedges: Our Method:

-The graph partition pipeline of the Wedge Ring Transformer (WRT) is illustrated in Figure \ref{fig:model} (a).
+The graph partition pipeline of \ourmodel is illustrated in Figure \ref{fig:model} (a).
 It sequentially determines partitions through Ring and Wedge Transformations, iteratively predicting the next ring radius or wedge angle until the target partition count is achieved.
-The model consists of two components for ring and wedge partitions, sharing similar structures but distinct weights, and it contains four sub-modules.
+The model consists of two components for ring and wedge partitions, sharing similar structures but distinct weights, and it contains \textbf{four sub-modules.}

-\textbf{Transformation:} The appropriate transformation (ring or wedge) is applied based on current requirements.
+\textbf{(i) Transformation:} The appropriate transformation (ring or wedge) is applied based on current requirements.

-\textbf{Pre-Calculation:} Essential computations on the transformed graph include: (1) Cut Weight \(C_i\): Sum of edge weights crossing between nodes \(i\) and \(i+1\).
+\textbf{(ii) Pre-Calculation:} Essential computations on the transformed graph include: (1) Cut Weight \(C_i\): Sum of edge weights crossing between nodes \(i\) and \(i+1\).
 (2) Volume Matrix \(V_{i,j}\): Total weight of edges covered between nodes \(i\) and \(j\) (where \(i < j\)).

-\textbf{Wedge Ring Transformer:} The Transformer processes node embeddings derived from the pre-calculation phase and the current partition status, as depicted in Figure \ref{fig:model} (b).
-A detailed discussion of its details will be provided in the subsequent subsection. , and its detail will be discussed in the next subsection.

-\textbf{PPO Header:} After receiving node embeddings, the PPO header extracts action probabilities and critic values.
-The actor projection header maps hidden size \(h\) to dimension 1, followed by a Softmax layer for action probabilities.
-Value prediction uses Self-Attention average pooling on node embeddings and projects from \(h\) to 1.